xdai-nyu/xdai-nyu.github.io/_curriculum/week-10.md

 ---
-title: How Large Language Models (LLMs) work & Evaluation
+title: How Large Language Models (LLMs) work
 week: 10
 date: 2025-11-05
 ---

 Using simulation activities, students learn about Attention Models, Transformers, Large Language models, how ChatGPT works (generative pre-training, supervised fine-tuning, reinforcement learning from human feedback).
 They participate in a game simulating the experience of building a dataset of a character, and training themselves as a model, and using the model to make predictions.
 Using visualizations and metaphors, students learn about Convolutional Neural Networks, Diffusion models and CLIP.
 They participate in a game simulating generating drawings based on training data from hypothetical doodle datasets.

-Learning evaluations
-Usability evaluations

 ## Week 11 Readings / explorations
 1. Task 1 (Option 1): Watch this video to explore how Stable Diffusion models work: [https://www.youtube.com/watch?v=hb-KT66rCT8](https://www.youtube.com/watch?v=hb-KT66rCT8) OR